pcsinu/coding_test/README.md

 * Clone the project into server.
 * Import the database provided at sql_queries folder in the project folder.
 * Change database configuration in application/config/database.php
+* Remove the .htaccess file if there is 500 error, and try

 ## Usage instruction